Guy Brice Parfait Kolélas: Political background and government appointment

 At the MCDDI's First Convention, held in Brazzaville on 24-25 May 2008, Brice Parfait Kolélas was designated as the Coordinator of the MCDDI National Executive Bureau and National Secretary for Development Strategies.
 In that capacity, he was considered the second ranking member of the party, after his father.
 However, his father was by that point an elderly man in apparently declining health (although present, he failed to even give the closing speech at the convention), and thus Brice Parfait Kolélas was effectively being designated as the MCDDI's de facto leader.
 It also seemed evident that he was being positioned to succeed his father, and that arrangement was contrasted with the situation in the Union for Democracy and the Republic (UDR-Mwinda), another political party.
 André Milongo, the President of the UDR-Mwinda, had died in 2007 without taking the necessary steps to secure his son's succession to the party leadership; the son, Stéphane Milongo, proved unable to obtain the party leadership on his own.
 It was suspected that the example of the Milongos might have influenced Bernard Kolélas to promote his son to the top of the party.

 Brice Parfait Kolélas also became the Coordinator of the Conference of African Humanist Democrats (Conférence des démocrates humanistes africains, CODEHA), a non-governmental organization, when it was launched at the initiative of the MCDDI and various other African political parties on 19 April 2009.
-CODEHA sent electoral observer missions to monitor the July 2009 presidential election in Congo-Brazzaville as well as the August 2009 presidential election in Gabon.
+CODEHA sent electoral observer missions to monitor the July 2009 presidential election in Congo as well as the August 2009 presidential election in Gabon.